 Most stringing machines have 2 inside holders and 4 outside holder for clamping the racket.
 Always start with the inside holders and fix this first.
 In the old days with metal rackets, you see that the length of the racket blade will be a bit deformed when just fix it, because the first force is on the length of the blade.
 Even though the last 20 years this is not a problem anymore, you can pull out the inside holders a little bit (less than 0.5 cm).
 After the inside holders, the outside holder should be fixed to the blade, not tight but just that it touches the blade.
 See video for more details.

-The width strings need about 1-2 kg extra, so first change the kg's on your machine.
+The width strings need about 1-2 kg less because these strings are a bit shorter than the length strings.
+So first change the kg's on your machine.
 If you knotted the length strings, you need to knot the 1st width string and start with the first width string.
 If you go on straight from length to width, you can start with the 1st width string.
 The width strings have friction from the frame and the length strings, this friction is too much to string more than 1 each, so just one by one, don't try to do this faster.
 When braiding, do always the same so you always have the same pattern and you more easily see when you braided something wrong.
 In the nowadays frames, there is (almost) always a separate free hole for every width string.
 When you reached the last string, again set some extra kg's and knot the string.

 When you strung all the strings and knotted all, you could cut the rest strings of the knot with a nipper.
 But realize when you cut the strings, you can't change anymore when something gone wrong with braiding.
 So better is to first uninstall the racket from the machine and then check if you didn't do anything wrong with braiding.
 Then, cut the end strings of the knots with the nipper.